joshuacords/opr/OPR-Riverside-Version.md

 A model may not be assigned more than 1 wound or if it has Tough, more wounds than its Tough value.
 Once it has been assigned its maximum wounds it is removed as a Casualty.

 ## Rolling Dice
-## Replacements and Modifiers
+Attacking, Morale Tests, and other checks use dice to determine their success or failure.

+When rolling, the die roll is successful  if the die result is greater than or equals the difficulty.

-Whenever a modifier applies to one of your rolls, first apply any replacement effects in the order you choose and then apply the modifier.
+To determine the difficulty, start with the base difficulty.
+Then apply any replacement effects in the order you choose.
+Last apply any modifiers.

+Modifiers lower the difficulty of the die roll. *For example, a unit has Defense 4 giving the roll a base difficulty of 4+.
+But the unit also has Cover applying +1 to Defense.
+The difficulty is now 3+ and a die result of 3 would successfully defend.*

-No matter the modifiers, a natural roll of 1 is always a failure and a natural roll of 6 is always a success.
+No matter the modifiers, a roll of 1 is always a failure and a roll of 6 is always a success.

-*Example 1: A model with Quality 5+ and Good Shot fires a Reliable weapon at a unit with Stealth applied.
+*Example 1: A model with Quality 5 and Good Shot fires a Reliable weapon at a unit with Stealth applied.
 The Quality 5 sets the success at 5+.
 Replacement effects are then applied: Good shot replaces this to 4+, then Reliable replaces this to 2+.
 Now Modifiers are applied and Stealth changes success to 3+.*

 *Example 2: A weapon with AP 4 hit a Def 4 model.
-Defense 4 sets the success at 5+.
-Modifiers are then applied setting the success to 9+.
+Defense 4 sets the difficulty at 5+.
+Modifiers are then applied setting the difficulty to 9+.
 Only a natural roll of 6 can succeed.*

-## Critical Hit Abilities
+### Critical Hit Abilities
 #### Critical Hit
 Rolls of 6.
 If an ability extends Critical Hits to 5, that roll must succeed to trigger Critical Hit Effects.